ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

-Congratulations on pulling an image and running you first container!
+Congratulations on pulling an image and running your first container!
 Now let's build an image on our own instead of using one pulled from Docker Hub.

 # Build an image using a Dockerfile
 1. The current working directory contains a simple Node.js application that we will run in a container.
 The app will print a hello message along with the hostname.
 The following files are needed to run the app in a container: